 You will need:

-• Salt (any kind will do but I prefer Himalayan pink salt or sea salt)
+- Salt (any kind will do but I prefer pink Himalayan salt or natural sea salt)

 Instructions: